-The results of our auditing procedures disclosed other instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as item 2019-003.
-Our opinion on each major federal program was not modified with respect to this matter for Indian Child and Family Education CFDA # 15.043; Indian Schools - Student Transportation CFDA # 15.044; Administrative Cost Grants for Indian Schools CFDA # 15.046; and Education Enhancements CFDA # 15.151, which are all nonmajor federal programs.
+The results of our auditing procedures disclosed other instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as item 2021-002.
+Our opinion on each major federal program was not modified with respect to this matter for Indian Child and Family Education CFDA #15.043; Indian Schools - Student Transportation CFDA #15.044; Administrative Cost Grants for Indian Schools CFDA #15.046; Indian Education Facilities, Operations, and Maintenance CFDA# 15.047; FOCUS on Student Achievement CFDA #15.149 and Education Enhancements CFDA #15.151, which are all nonmajor federal programs.